Martin1887/dotenv/nvim/README.md

 - <C-x> to close buffer.
 - hop.nvim instead of leap and flit.
-- LSP and Tresitter configured for C++ (with ccls, the binary must be installed) and Rust (with rust-tools).
+- LSP and Tresitter configured for C++ (with clangd, the binary must be installed but could be installed using Mason) and Rust (with rust-tools).
 - lspsaga outline, finder, incoming calls and outgoing calls.
 - DAP and DAPUI with mappings.